Classical Conditioning Definition

 This keyword acts as an unconditional stimulus and generates a favorable response from our brain leading to an impulsive urge to feel like shopping.
 A similar strategy is used by online commerce portals to attract customers.
 They also utilize the concept of FOMO – fear of missing out, which further reinforces the urge to shop.
 Surprising is the fact that the SALE is around the year, but still, the customers have a fear of missing out.

 Example #3 – Corporates: Conditioning the Employee

-Time and again corporates across various lines of business have used classical conditioning to improve employee outputs.
-For example, rewarding the agent with a variable bonus better than the expectations reinforces the positive behavior and motivates not only to perform better but also incentivizes the peers and motivates them.
-It acts on two grounds – first, it motivates the employees for positive behavior and second reinforces that behavior to generate expected results.
+Time and again, corporates across various lines of business have used classical conditioning to improve employee outputs.
+For example, rewarding the agent with a variable bonus better than the expectations reinforces the positive behavior.
+It motivates not only to perform better but also incentivizes the peers and motivates them.
+It acts on two grounds – first, it motivates the employees for positive behavior, and second reinforces that behavior to generate expected results.
 Similarly, the same can be used to improve the safety of the employees in manufacturing firms and eliminate accidents on the shop floor.

 Example #4 – Insurance

-This has been a guide to Classical Conditioning Examples.
-Here we discuss the list of classical conditioning examples of classical conditioning in everyday life along with detailed explanations.
+This article has been a guide to Classical Conditioning and its definition.
+Here we discuss the list of classical conditioning examples in everyday life along with detailed explanations.
 You can learn more about accounting from following articles –